flutter/website/src/docs/development/tools/android-studio.md

 a debug build_.
 Test the app's performance on a real device in a profile build, but debug performance issues in a debug build.

-### Debugging with Dart DevTools

-Dart DevTools are a set of debugging and profiling tools presented with an html-based UI.
-DevTools replaces the previous browser-based profiling tool, Observatory.

-DevTools is still in development but is available to preview.
-For installation and getting started instructions, see the [DevTools' docs][].

 ## Editing tips for Flutter code

 If you have additional tips we should share, [let us know][]!

-### Assists & Quick Fixes
+### Assists & quick fixes

 Assists are code changes related to a certain code identifier.
 A number of these are available when the cursor is placed on a Flutter widget identifier, as indicated by the yellow lightbulb icon.
 The assist can be invoked by clicking the lightbulb, or by using the keyboard shortcut (`Alt`+`Enter` on Linux and Windows, `Option`+`Return` on macOS), as illustrated here:

 ![IntelliJ editing assists]({% asset tools/android-studio/assists.gif @path %})